 “Ingegneria Solare”, M. Cuccumo, V. Marinelli, G. Oliveti; Pitagora 1994 e “Solar engineering of thermal processes”, Second edition, J. A. Duffie and W. A. Beckman, John Wiley & Sons INC 1991 (point 3 of the course contents);

 “Guida all’idroelettrico minore”, Manuale ESHA; U.E.
 Report 1998, “Elementi di Macchine.
 Le turbine idrauliche”, C. D’Amelio, Fridericiana Editrice Università, Napoli 2001 (point 4 of the course contents);

 “Biomasse per l’energia – Guida per progettisti, impiantisti e utilizzatori”, ISES Italia, 2004 (point 2 of the course contents);

 G. Genta, "Kinetic Energy Storage, Theory and Practice of Advanced Flywheel Systems", Butterworths, London, 1985 e I. Dinçer, M. A. Rosen "Thermal Energy Storage Systems and Applications", John Wiley and Sons, Ltd., 2011 2004 (point 2 of the course contents)

-All the material presented during the lectures and tutorials, as well as the texts of the exercises proposed to the students, the schedule of the oral examinations is available on the website of the teacher and/or on the course Team.
+All the material presented during the lectures and tutorials, as well as the texts of the exercises proposed to the students, the texts of optional exercises, the written test proposed in previous years, the results of the written tests, the schedule of the oral examinations are published on the website of the teacher ( http://people.unica.it/danielecocco ).